Mohanraj-11/RailInn/README.md

-# Train Check-In App
+# Rail-Inn

 ## Overview

-The Train Check-In App is an Android application that allows users to check in for their train journeys using OTP (One-Time Password) and biometric authentication.
+The Rail-Inn App is an Android application that allows users to check in for their train journeys using OTP (One-Time Password) and biometric authentication.
 The app provides a user-friendly interface for managing train bookings, checking journey details, and contacting customer support.

 ## Features